wunderdogsw/wundernut-vol11/README.md

 *Spring 2022*

-(Find our other wundernuts [here](https://github.com/wunderdogsw/wunderpahkinas))
+(Find our other Wundernuts [here](https://github.com/wunderdogsw/wunderpahkinas))

 ## Starfleet calls for your help!

-We have received a [message](./message.wav), which our computer cannot decipher due maintenance of it's universal translator subroutines.
+We have received a [message](./message.wav), which our computer cannot decipher due to maintenance of its universal translator subroutines.
 We identified the message to be encoded in [International Morse Code](https://en.wikipedia.org/wiki/Morse_code).
 We need your help to develop a program, which can decode this first message, and also new messages we'll receive in future.

 ## Specification